AGK084_full-Emu-Caller-300-10.jpg

 Additional Info

-SHIPPING INFORMATION: An advantage to residents of the United States is, if you are shipping to an address within the 48 mainland states, we will ship this artifact at our expense, and you will avoid delays of trans-Pacific shipping, customs paperwork and import duties, as this authentic indigenous Australian Aboriginal dreamtime painting is currently secured in climate-controlled conditions in Fort Myers, Florida.
-For buyers who wish shipping to other locations, we can arrange that at your expense, to be negotiated after your purchase.
+If you are shipping to an address within the 48 mainland United States, we will ship this artifact at our expense, and you will avoid delays of trans-Pacific shipping, customs paperwork and import duties, as this authentic indigenous Australian Aboriginal dreamtime painting is currently secured in climate-controlled conditions in Fort Myers, Florida.